Highlight - Template method pattern

 Behavior may change or stay static.

-we need to properly set our code for these changes.
+If we know a behavior may change depending on runtime, configuration or environment we need to properly set our code for these changes.

 Reading source data